Skip to main content

 Building Staff Morale

-Just as a family has rules, traditions, and history, you and your staff will create a child care community with shared practices, traditions, and history.
-Encourage staff members to join with you in creating a positive climate for your program community.
+Just as a family has rules, traditions, and history, you and your staff will create a child care community with shared practices, values, traditions, and history.
+Encourage staff members to join you in creating a positive climate for your program community.
 A positive program climate serves as a cornerstone upon which program policies are defined (e.g., teaming structures, staffing practices, decision making structures, conflict resolution policies, etc.) and implemented.
 You serve as a model for your staff members about how to build meaningful relationships.
 Your behaviors in stressful situations, as well as your optimism and hopeful outlook, demonstrate to staff your commitment to a relationship-based climate.
-As the leader, your focus on positive interactions will increase staff morale and have a direct impact on the quality of care that is shown to the children, youth, and families your program serves.
+As a leader, your focus on positive interactions will increase staff morale and have a direct impact on the quality of care that is shown to the children, youth, and families your program serves.

 Explore

-First, take some time to review this information from ChildCare Aware about policies and procedures to consider in your childcare program: http://www.childcareaware.org/child-care-providers/management-plan/policies-and-procedures.
-It contains a link to important ethical conduct information from the National Association for the Education of Young Children (NAEYC).
+• Child Care Aware: policies and procedures to consider in your childcare program. .
+This includes information about creating policies and procedures, and a link to important ethical conduct information from the National Association for the Education of Young Children (NAEYC).

 Apply